Bored-senior-man-resting-head-on-hand

 A marketing story can take the same form as a traditional story — with a central character your audience can relate to, who’s experiencing a struggle or conflict.
 And it has an ending, in which the character either wins or loses — your choice.

-The story format can breathe life into copy that might otherwise be thought of as dull or mundane.
+The story format can breathe life into copy that might otherwise be dull or mundane.

 7. I use metaphors

 A metaphor is a figure of speech that makes a direct comparison between two seemingly unrelated things.
-To put it simply, I’ll describe one thing as if it were something else.
+To put it simply, it’s describing one thing as if it were something else.

 When I’m writing about a dull or mundane subject, using a metaphor allows me to reimagine it as something more interesting and engaging.